Can't find your question? We're happy to answer at info@rmprinting or 416-335-0102!

 Q: What is vectorizing?

 A: Vectorizing is the process of taking a bitmap artwork and recreating it into a vector file.
-We can send you this file for your use upon request.
+We can do this for you upon request for an additional fee.

 Q: What is digitizing?

-A: Digitizing is the process of taking an artwork and creating a stitch pattern for seperate colours.
+A: Digitizing a file is necessary for embroidery, creating a stitch pattern for separate colours.
 This lets the embroidery machine know where to stitch.